Banu Khazrun: History

 Fulful fought a protracted war against Badis ibn al-Mansur, the Zirid emir, and sought outside help from the Fatimid caliphs themselves in Cairo and even from the Andalusi Umayyads in Córdoba.
 After his death in 1009, the Zirids were able to retake Tripoli for a time.
 The region nonetheless remained effectively under control of the Banu Khazrun, who fluctuated between practical autonomy and full independence, often playing the Fatimids and the Zirids against each other.

-The Zirids finally lost Tripoli to them in 1022.
+After the death of Fulful ibn Sai'd ibn Khazrun in 1009–10, his brother Warru was proclaimed as leader.
+He warred against the Zirids but was forced to recognize their authority several times.
+After his death in 1014–5, the Maghrawa tribes were divided in a succession dispute between Warru's brother, Khazrun ibn Sa'id, and Warru's son, Khalifa.
+Khalifa prevailed and Khazrun left for Egypt along with his two sons, Sa'id and al-Muntasir.
+Khalifa initially recognized the Zirid ruler, Badis, but refused to recognize the authority of his successor, al-Mu'izz ibn Badis (r.
+1016–1062).
+He launched attacks in the regions around Gabès and Tripoli.
+The Zirids finally ceded Tripoli to the Banu Khazrun in 1022.
+In 1026–7, Khalifa obtained from the Fatimid caliph in Cairo, al-Zahir, a formal confirmation of his position as governor of Tripoli, while agreeing to send gifts to al-Mu'izz ibn Badis.